zenml-io/zenml/docs/book/component-gallery/model-registries/model-registries.md

 ## Model Registry Concepts and Terminology

-As ZenML the list of the integrated model registries tools and platforms will grow, each with their own way of managing model groups, versions, and stages.
-It will become increasingly difficult to manage model groups, versions, and stages, a consistent way regardless of the underlying registry tool or service being used.
+To handle and manage the concepts of model groups, versions, and stages, in a consistent way regardless of the underlying registry tool or platform being used.
-To address this, ZenML provides a unified abstraction for model registries using the concepts and terminology of `ModelRegistration`, `ModelVersion`, and `ModelVersionStage`.
+ZenML provides a unified abstraction for model registries by defining the following concepts:

 * **ModelRegistration**: ModelRegistration: A logical grouping of models that can be used to track different versions of a model.
 It holds information